RyanL2004/RyanL2004/README.md

 <br/><br/>

-<p>I'm a 21 years old, Proficient in programming languages such as JavaScript, Python,
+<p>I'm a 21 year old graduate Software Engineer, Proficient in programming languages such as JavaScript, Python,
 and Java, with a strong interest in modern Libraries</p>
 <hr/>